 Overall, there is a lack of understanding about how countries around the world are trying to address the complex challenges that nuclear waste poses.
 The World Nuclear Waste Report aims to change that.
 This first edition focuses on Europe and presents the latest facts and figures on nuclear waste and its challenges.

-Translation in Czech, French, German, Hungarian and Turkish will follow.
+Translation in German and French will follow.
 The report is licensed under a Creative Commons License (CC-BY-SA).
 Texts and figures can be used with indication of the sources.

 After more than 70 years of using nuclear power for electricity generation, large amounts of nuclear waste have accumulated worldwide.
 How much of it and what exact types remains unknown...